A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Modeling Assumptions

 However this additional condition complicates the force--acceleration complementarity problem and furthermore is not needed to model any of the leaping behaviors in \cite{paper:johnson-icra-2013}, our motivating scenario.
-Therefore for the purposes of this paper we will not consider such slip-to-stick transitions.
-This limitation will, e.g., prevent the modeling of a leg that slides upon contact with the ground but gains traction later using static friction.
+Therefore for the purposes of this paper we do not consider such slip-to-stick transitions.
+This limitation prevents, e.g., the modeling of a leg that slides upon contact with the ground but gains traction later using static friction.